nwmaker/smd0201/README.md

 It is easier to know two different ends of 0805 LED than the tiny ones.
 The display might be better because of constant size of LED.

-The cathode of LED provided in the package has a grees dot on the back.
+**The cathode of LED provided in the package has a grees bar on the back.**

 ## [documents](https://github.com/nwmaker/smd0201/blob/master/docs)